jkells/xamarin-android-crashlytics-binding/README.md

 * Build the binding project by running psake.cmd
 * Update the AndroidManifest.xml file in the sample project with your API key and package name.

-## Updating this binding to use the latest version of the library.

-* Run psake Latest-Version to find out the latest version number.
-* Update default.ps1, set $version to the latest version.
-* Run psake Update-Version
-* Run psake clean to delete the local copies of crashlytics*.jar
-* Run psake
-* Fix any mapping errors due to obfuscated class names changing

 ## Links ##